Its-its/brilliant-scraper/README.md

 If you'd like to compile and run it instead of using the pre-made exe you can easily.

+Download the repository by clicking the green button and clicking "Download Zip".

 Installing Rust is super simple.
 ```
 https://www.rust-lang.org/tools/install